aura-nayana/Personal-portfolio-website/README.md

 # Personal-portfolio-website
-A modern static personal portfolio website using html and css.
+A modern responsive personal portfolio website using html and css.